mahajan07/WorldBank_DatAAnalysis/Analysis docs/Analysis.md

 * Education has linkage with GDP but not srong coorelation is present!
 * Maybe due to high population in Asia, these values are misleading!

+### GDP Barplots of Natios state the growth in GDP for following nations
+* The mean growth states the leaders and benefeciaries in each alliance!
+*
+### Population boxplot for Yearwise trend from 1990 to 2020
+* Population As we can see, the general global trend of is mostly in the high range.
+* However, the median is rising for E7 countries as their population is rising in Billions where as G7 countries have slow rising population and have controlled procedures.
+* Again, we have a lot of outliers that do not necessarily follow this average though.
+United States is an outlier as it has more population than compared countries.
+## IMPACT OF COVID PANDEMIC ON NATIONS AND GDP CHANGE
 ## Compare GDP change for Emeging-7 anf Group-7 countries!
 * The analysis state that Emeging 7 nations are developing at a much faster rate compared to developed nations of the world with huge industriization, Foreign Direct Investments and cheap labour costs available for developing products and providing services.
 * China, Indonesia, India developed 544%, 270% and 224% from 2005 to 2020.
 The growth could have been more if the pandemic was not the situation, The chances of Brazil being in the list was very high but Pandemic hit so bad that they approximately 1/4 share of the pie in 2019 to 2020.